Hylozoic/hylo/apps/mobile/README.md

 - Strange hooks related error though this function doesn't use hooks
 - Create Group workflow was already URQL'ified and working, but seems to be broken again
 - It used to work.
-- Analytics needs to be brought-back in some way for relavent URQL mutations or interactions, mostly have left TODO's inline to indicate where
 - MemberProfile tab switching between different feed types is slow and visually not what is expected (tab 1/2 switches but not all the way until fetching is done)
 - The entire test suite is likely quite broken at this point
 - Post and Comment editing doesn't seem to get the existing content into the TipTap editor hosted on Web, this changes I think with the vite+ conversion--but could be something else--needs to be explored